pengleo392/STM32F4DISCOVERY-USART-FreeRTOS/README.md

 Example Code For Using USART on STM32F4DISCOVERY (Cortex M4-F) Using FreeRTOS
 ========================

-This is contains example code (check : src/main.c) and project for compiling and porting to STM32F4DISCOVERY.
-The project was tested on a STM32F4 Discovery board.
+USART example code (check : src/main.c) for STM32F4DISCOVERY.
+The code was tested on a STM32F4 Discovery board.

 Using USART2 on STM32F4DISCOVERY and minicom (or any other serial terminal) this code will loop back the data sent to STM32F4DISCOVERY.